carpentries/instructor-training/04-faded.md

 ~~~
 {: .input}

-Then ask learners to fill in the blanks in:
+then ask learners to fill in the blanks in:

 ~~~
 # word_lengths(["red", "green", "blue"]) => [3, 5, 4]